When can the police take my DNA?

 Is my DNA profile stored securely?

 Some countries have privacy laws to limit access to genetic data and how it may be used.
 Privacy laws vary widely.
 In some countries, even if such laws exist, they do not apply to data collected by the police or used for policing purposes.
 In the UK and in the European Union (EU), there are some differences in the data protection laws that apply to databases held by the police and security services, compared to most databases.
 The USA does not have comprehensive national privacy laws, and legal protections vary from one state to another.
-Other countries with DNA databases, such as China, do not have privacy legislation, nor do some countries in the process of developing police databases, such as India.
+Other countries with DNA databases, such as China, have only recently begun to adopt privacy legislation.
 Privacy laws are still under development in India, although DNA database legislation has already been proposed.

 Most countries with police DNA databases have a DNA database law which restricts the use of the database to certain purposes, and limits access.
 However, the level of safeguards can vary, as can the penalties for unauthorised access or misuse.